-Since then, national associations and pilots throughout the world have benefited from its internationally recognised standards.
+Since then, associations and pilots throughout the world have benefited from its internationally recognized standards.

-	The card provides a standard reference by which all national rating programs may be compared.
+The IPPI Card provides a standard reference by which all national rating programs may be compared.

-	The card is valid only together with a current national licence or rating card.
+The IPPI Card is valid only together with a current national licence or rating card.

 1 – Per IPPI level.

-	The Card is physical, bought and sold by the national federation to pilots who ask for it.
+The IPPI Card is physically bought and sold by the approved association to pilots who ask for it.

 2 – Per year.

-	The Card is a logo on the pilot national license.
-The federation has agreed to issue the Card to all its licensed pilots for a small yearly fee.
-Licenses are renewed every year, so your IPPI level can be adjusted accordingly.
+The IPPI Card is a logo on the pilot national licence.
+The approved association has agreed to issue the IPPI Card to all its licensed pilots for a small yearly fee.
+Licences are renewed every year, so your IPPI level can be adjusted accordingly.

 Associations in France, Italy, Hungary and Serbia have adopted the new scheme in 2015.